autocore-ai/AutowareAuto/src/drivers/spinnaker_camera_driver/design/spinnaker-camera-driver-design.md

 # Why we implemented this feature

 We need to be able to read from a GigE (Ethernet) camera (and potentially other) and publish images through ROS2 pipeline.
-This driver handles the communication to the Spinnaker SDK to allow getting images from their cameras.
+This driver handles the communication to the Spinnaker SDK (version 2.0.0.146-amd64 for now) to allow getting images from their cameras.

 # How it is organized